jamiepratt/moodle-mod_quiz_accessrule_gradebycategory/README.md

 percentage grade the ammount of marks for each question in the quiz is ignored ie. you can assign in a quiz 2 marks to one question and 5 to another but this will not affect our average calculation.
 For each question the weight is equal ie. the maximum grade for each question is :

-** normally 100%
+* normally 100%
-** but a student might achieve a partially correct results somewhere between 0 and 100% ** Or in Certainty Based Marking a student might be awarded 200 % for a correct answer or a negative grade for example.
+* but a student might achieve a partially correct results somewhere between 0 and 100%
+* Or in Certainty Based Marking a student might be awarded 200 % for a correct

+answer or a negative grade for example.

 And we calculate the average of this unweighted grade for all questions in a category.

+After the grade in brackets you will see a count of the number of questions attempted by the student in that category for that attempt.
+It can be that for example when you have random questions in a quiz selecting from sub categories that the number of questions per category can vary between attempts.

 We have made this a quiz access rule plug in as this was the only plug in that would allow us to add settings to the quiz form.

-This quiz access rule was created by Jamie Pratt.

 Compatability
 -------------

 It can be used with versions 2.3 of Moodle, or later.
+The same code is compatible with all versions of Moodle.

 Installation
 ------------